AliCebe1986/Portfolio/README.md

-# Ali Cebe Portfolio
+# My Portfolio Website

-A modern, responsive portfolio website built with React, TypeScript, and Tailwind CSS.
+This is my personal portfolio website, showcasing my skills and projects.

+## Visit the Site
+The site is hosted on GitHub Pages at: [username.github.io/Portfolio](https://username.github.io/Portfolio)

 ## Deployment